Open data

 • The Velis Electro has 2 batteries, which together weigh 140 kg.
 The empty weight of the aircraft is 425 kg, so there is room for 2 people with a combined maximum weight of 175 kg.

-'But the batteries in our aircraft are from 2020 and are therefore actually already outdated', says Van Vliet.
-'Technically, batteries of 450 Wh/kg are already possible.'
-We only see those kinds of values in the laboratory now, adds Jolanda Stevens of KLM.
-'Not yet at scale.
-As soon as that happens, it becomes interesting.'
-(Source = MT/Sprout, 8-9-2025)
+"But the batteries in our aircraft are from 2020, so they are actually outdated already," says Van Vliet.
+"Technically, batteries of 450 Wh/kg are already possible."
+We only see values like that in the laboratory for now, adds Jolanda Stevens from KLM.
+"Not yet at scale.
+Once that happens, it becomes interesting."(Source = MT/Sprout, 08-09-2025)

 • Charging with the mobile Pipistrel charger takes 1 hour at 32A (longer at 16A)